CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Nov 25, 2025

 For our example:

-The mortgage industry is experiencing rapid technological transformation.
+The mortgage industry continues its rapid technological transformation.
 AI is revolutionizing the mortgage process by making it faster and more efficient, affecting every aspect from rate optimization to fraud detection.
 (Awesome Tech Inc)

 Chestnut’s proprietary technology tracks current mortgage rates and matches borrowers with the best deals quickly, eliminating the need for endless shopping.
 (Chestnut Mortgage) This modern, tech-driven approach analyzes situations in real-time, potentially locking in lower mortgage rates that traditional methods might miss.